 You will only be able to win a maximum of one Visa gift card.

-*MTurk and SONA participants that have already enrolled will receive slightly different incentives.
+*We are no longer enrolling new participants.
+MTurk and SONA participants that have already enrolled will receive slightly different incentives.
 Please see original recruitment material for details.

 Am I eligible for the study?